zkniebel/SitecoreUML/Documentation/guide/template-inheritance.md

 # Template Inheritance

 Sitecore's template inheritance is a powerful feature, but not the most visible when looking at Sitecore.
-It can be tedious to record inheritance when creating a template architecture, so being able to visualize these relationships is one of SitecoreUML's most powerful features.
+It can be tedious to record inheritance when creating a template architecture, so being able to visualize these relationships is a key feature of SitecoreUML.

 ## Adding an Inheriting Template